9ci/grails-gorm-benchmarks/README.md

 **Note:**
 - All Numbers are in Seconds.
-- Domain autowiring is disabled (As per Grails 3.x Default), validation and databinding are enabled, unless explicitely specified
+- Domain autowiring, validation and databinding are enabled, unless explicitly specified.
-- One service is injected in each of three domains For the benchmark whith autowiring enabled.
+- One service is injected in each of the domains.
 - H2 In memory database is used.

 System specs